-This medicated wash for acne was created in conjunction with dermatologists and uses 2.0% salicylic acid to target pimples, oil, whiteheads and blackheads and to clear the skin.
-Tested in clinical conditions to reduce the excess amount of surface oil on the skin by nearly 47%, it leaves skin less greasy all day long while fighting acne breakouts.
+This medicated wash for acne was created in conjunction with dermatologists and uses 2.0% salicylic acid to target pimples, oil, whiteheads and blackheads and to clear the face.
+Tested in clinical conditions to reduce the excess amount of surface oil on the skin by nearly 47%, it leaves your face less greasy all day long while fighting acne breakouts.
 Thanks to its exclusive use of micro exfoliating lipo hydroxy acid it targets the skin’s surface oily areas to remove dirt and debris precisely cell by cell.
 Free from fragrance, parabens and tested for allergies, it should be used twice daily for best results.

 8. Neutrogena Oil-Free Acne Face Wash

 Exfoliating and cleansing the face effectively, this acne treatment uses salicylic acid to treat and prevent acne.
 Containing no microbeads, it unclogs the pores to leave your face clean and clear while its micro-clear technology boosts the delivery of the medication deep into the pores to reduce breakouts.
 Cutting efficiently through oil, it unclogs the pores for smoother skin.